Introduction

 Auto-delete

-If you are subscribed to a Pro plan, you can select an advanced backup rotation schedule that will retain at least one weekly, one monthly, and one yearly backup (also known as Grandfather-father-son rotation scheme).
-This approach provides snapshots covering a wide range of time while saving storage.
+If you are subscribed to a Pro plan, you can select an advanced backup rotation schedule that will retain all backups from the past 15 days, along with one backup from each month and one from each year.
+This approach keeps recent backups while preserving monthly and yearly snapshots for wider coverage.

 Compression